ntpythondev/testpypi2019/README.md

 ### json2oraparser.loadJson ():

-User needs to provide the following parameters as per the below sequence to load a Json file&#39;s data to the oracle database -
+User needs to provide the following parameters to this function as per the below sequence to load a Json file&#39;s data into Oracle database -

 - Absolute file path of a Json file
 - Metadata variable created in STEP 1